Ace of Swords and Seven of Cups

 Combination of card Ace of Swords and reversed card Seven of Cups

-The Ace of Swords meets the reversed Seven of Cups – a sharp mind bumps into a clouded glass of illusions.
-You clearly know what you want, but reality and fantasies have blended into one tangled mess.
-It's worth taking a moment to sort out your desires and soberly assess your capabilities before charging ahead recklessly.
+The Ace of Swords collides with the reversed Seven of Cups – razor-sharp focus meets a fog of illusions.
+You know exactly what you want, but reality and fantasy have become a tangled web.
+Take a step back to untangle your true desires from wishful thinking and honestly evaluate what you can actually pull off before diving in headfirst.

 Combination of reversed card Ace of Swords and card Seven of Cups